JAlcocerT/JAlcocerT/content/blog/py-dashapp-cloudflare.md

 ### Deploying with Google Cloud Run

-I already created a post to deploy with GCR a dockerized DASH app, and I discovered the hard way about one of the CONS of it.
+I already created a post to **deploy with GCR a dockerized DASH app**, and I discovered the hard way about one of the CONS of it.

 * Pros:
     * Scalability: Google Cloud Run provides automatic scaling, which means that your app can automatically handle increases or decreases in traffic without any manual intervention.